Sea Breezes Are Great—Until They Sneak into Your AC

 Maintenance Must-Knows for Harbourside Homes

-Comparison of dirty vs clean ducted AC vent
+Dirty vs clean ducted AC vent in Brisbane home

 With all that sea breeze and moisture, homes near the harbour need just a little more TLC.